HugoPhibbs/QuizProject/ProjectStructure.md

 - ScreenLogic children handle switching from different screens, Screen children just act like a shell, with no real state
 - attribute for the parent screen of a screen

+### Updateable

+- Interface for ScreenLogic classes that can have their states become out of date by actions on other screens.
+- A sort of observr in observer pattern
+- method recievedUpdate() to act on any updates from an Updater implementation

+### Updater

+- Interface for ScreenLogic classes can change the state of other ScreenLogic classes
+- A sort of subject in an observer pattern
+- method update() to notify any Updateable dependents

 ### EditFlashCardScreenLogic

 - Any logic to do with manipulating EditFlashCardScreen
+- Has a parameter updateable of type Updateable that is updated on finishing editing a deck
+- Implements Updater

 ### MainScreenLogic

 - Any logic to do with manipulating MainScreen
+- Implements Updateable

 ### EditDeckScreenLogic

 - Any logic to do with manipulating EditDeckScreen
+- Has a parameter updateable of type Updateable that is updated on finishing editing a deck
+- Implements both Updateable and Updater.
+As editFlashCardScreen can change it too

 ### QuizzingScreenLogic

 - Any logic to do with manipulating QuizzingScreen
+- Impements updater to update mainScreen at the end of quiz

 ### CreateDeckScreenLogic

 - Any logic to do with manipulating CreateDeckScreen
+- Has a parameter updateable of type Updateable that is updated on finishing editing a deck
+- Implements Updater

 ### SetupScreenLogic